CarynMiel/100-days-of-python/Day1/day1.md

 Date: 11/10/2023

-## Project
+## Project Band Name

 Creating a Band name generator using name of the city the user grew up in and the name of their pet

 ## Concepts:

     string concatination
     inputs from the user